tusharmalankiya/esp32_wifi_weather_station_v3.0/README.md

 # 🌤️ ESP32 Wi-Fi Weather Station

-This project uses an ESP32 microcontroller to measure tempreture, humidity and weather condition from the DHT22 sensors.
-It also fetches and compares these data from the OpenWeatherMap API and display real-time weather information  on an OLED display.
+This project uses an ESP32 microcontroller to measure temperature, humidity and weather condition from the DHT22 sensors.
+It also fetches and compares these data from the OpenWeatherMap API and display real-time weather information  on an OLED display, and logs the data on Google Sheets for every updates.
 Additionally, the ESP32 functions as a web server, hosting a responsive web-based weather dashboard accessible over the local network.

 ---